fheezy/Pro-README/README.md

   - [Tests](#tests)
   - [Questions](#questions)
   ## Installation
-  asfjfa
+  clone the code   and clone it into a code editior, answer the following promt questions and it will give   you a README.
   ## Usage
-  fadsf
+  answer  the questions and a README generates
   ## License

     MIT License
-Copyright (c) 2022 af
+Copyright (c) 2022 farhan
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights